ks982579/coding-challenges/aoc20231202/README.md

 I think I want to convert games into a list (vector) of structures.
 Anticipating more colours, they should be fluid, maybe an enum.

 Then, we can check against a master game solution and sum the IDs.

+I was using Enums until comparing a list of enums became difficult.
+After switching to structs, I notices that the enums weren't necessarily the problem.
+But after some testing, they would be a problem.
+You can always sort a Vector of Enums, which seems to in the order of the Enums which would be handy.
+But then there's the trying to compare values in the enums to be less than the maximum.
+It was a bad move to try that.